gpietrzak-pl/MyLittleUsefull/README.md

 # MyLittleUsefull

-Set of small usefuul scripts for GNU/Linux and Windows 10
+Set of small usefull scripts for GNU/Linux and Windows 10